 You don’t have to be big business with lots of resources to do content marketing.
 Most of my clients are small to mid-sized businesses, and they’ve seen benefits from using a content marketing strategy.

 One North Carolina company I work with sells cooking sauces.
 They publish recipes with yummy photos on their blog and Facebook page.

 Another company I write for is a shoe retailer in Georgia.
 They publish photos and descriptions of the season’s hottest looks on their website and on Twitter.

 A personal trainer I know in Orlando, FL publishes daily workouts on her Facebook page and exercise videos on her YouTube channel to maintain a connection with her clients.
 The result is that her clients stay motivated and are extremely loyal.
 They not only buy services and the nutritional supplements she sells, they tell all their friends about her too!

-Finally, a realtor I work with in the Miami area writes a weekly newsletter about new properties being developed in South Florida.
+Finally, a realtor I work with in the Miami area has me write a weekly newsletter about new properties being developed in South Florida.
 He has over 20,000 subscribers, and when any of those individuals is ready to invest in a property, you’d better believe he’s who they call!

 What makes each of these businesses successful in its content marketing endeavors is that the information is presented in a way that’s entertaining, educational and engaging.

 Using regular communication with their customer base, they’re gradually developing a bond with their followers, increasing the trust in their brand and making their product or service their customer’s first choice.

 One way to get more mileage from your content is to build on the success of your best posts.
 How do you know which ones are best?
 Track the responses.